 The shrinking engine analyzes the bytecode of all input Jar files in order to determine which code entities can not be reached from a set of given code entry points.
 These obsolete code fragments (either entire classes or single methods and fields) will then be removed by yGuard.
 If you use any third party libraries, you will probably benefit a lot from the yGuard shrinking engine, since applications usually do not use all of the functionality provided by an external library and a large fraction of the contained bytecode and resources can be safely removed.

 To run the yGuard software, you need JDK 1.4.x or greater and Ant 1.5.x or greater (it might be compatible with earlier versions of either software, this has not been tested, however).

-However, the JDK 7 does not contain any means of issuing this instruction, with JDK 8 it is being issued when using lambda expressions or default methods.
+JDK 7 does not contain any means of issuing this instruction, with JDK 8 it is being issued when using lambda expressions or default methods.

 This Zip file contains the Jar including the Ant

 |This file contains the source code of the yGuard library.
 The library is based on the Retroguard Obfuscator (version 1.0) by Retrologic.
 Retroguard is distributed under the Lesser GNU Public License (LGPL), which is contained in the Zip file.
 It should be noted that this version is a library only and therefore it does not contain any directly executable code.
 Furthermore, the sources of the Ant task are not included in this distribution.
 Use the above Jar to obtain a fully functional Jar containing the task.
 If required, you can modify the library according to the LGPL and use your modified version with the yGuard distribution from the above link.|